Category: The Night is Young

 And, of course, Metro produced two versions of Stothart’s greatest stage success, Rose-Marie, and he worked on the first version.

-José Ramón Gil Samaniego (1899-1968) was a Mexican actor who became a top star of silent cinema after playing the lead in Scaramouche (1923) and a phenomenon when he starred in the first version of Ben-Hur (1925).
-Handsome, or even beautiful in an androgynous way, he combined the roles of swashbuckler with the tag of ‘Latin Lover,’ especially following the death of Rudolph Valentino.
+José Ramón Gil Samaniego (1899-1968) was a Mexican actor who became a star of silent cinema after his villainous turn in The Prisoner of Zenda (1922) and a phenomenon with his heroics in Ben-Hur: A Tale of the Christ (1925).
+Handsome, even beautiful, he combined the roles of swashbuckler with the tag of ‘Latin Lover,’ especially following the death of Rudolph Valentino.

 Homophobia brought Novarro’s MGM stardom to an end.
 His sexuality was no secret in the business and the subject of public speculation.
 His contract was terminated when he refused to enter into a ‘lavender marriage’.
-He continued to work elsewhere as a supporting player, until his tragic and violent death during a robbery.
+He continued to work elsewhere as a supporting player, until his tragic and violent death during a robbery in 1968.